ErikThorsell/erikthorsell.github.io/ticklist.md

 **Anchor:** There is a bolted anchor to repel from, but for belaying your second I would use the tree in the corner of the plateaux.

+---

+### Gärdsås, Jug ###

+**Date:** 2018-06-16

+Nice route with two alternatives for the middle.
+All parts are easily protected.

+**Gear:** A little bit of each.
+Nice to have a size 2 cam behind the big block.

+**Anchor:** A tree and maybe a cam backup.

+---

+### Gärdsås, Luftmadrassen-ish ###

+**Date:** 2018-06-16

+Climbed the route but instead of traversing the second roof to Älgens Överraskning I went straight up.
+Really nice route nevertheless!

+**Gear:** Quite long route (uses a lot of gear).
+I used sizes 0.5, 0.75, and 1.
+Would have been nice with some more smaller cams.
+Placed quite a lot of nuts but only a couple felt bomber.

+**Anchor:** A juniper and two cams (size 3 and size 4) made a nice three point anchor.

+---

+### Gärdsås, Älgens Överraskning ###

+**Date:** 2018-06-16

+Such a nice route.

+**Gear:** Used a full Friend rack, except the 4.
+Could have used at least one (preferably two) more size 1 for the traverse (did it with only a bomber nut in the dihedral, that was intense...).
+Some nice nuts overall, but mostly vertical cracks.

+**Anchor:** Juniper and a size 4 cam.